kordano/kordano.github.io/_drafts/prototyping-with-cljs.md

 [compojure "1.5.2"]
 ```

+These libraries are:

-[replikativ](http://replikativ.io/) handles all our state synchronisation between a server peer and clients, [om](https://github.com/omcljs/om/) is be our representation layer on the client, [sablono](https://github.com/r0man/sablono) makes templating easy as we can use simple Clojure data structures for html elements, [http-kit](http://www.http-kit.org/) serves all the assets and base index html and [compojure](https://github.com/weavejester/compojure) handles routing for us.
+- [replikativ](http://replikativ.io/) handles all our state synchronisation between a server peer and clients
+- [om](https://github.com/omcljs/om/) provides the representation layer on the client
+- [sablono](https://github.com/r0man/sablono) makes templating easy as we can use simple Clojure data structures for html elements
+- [http-kit](http://www.http-kit.org/) serves all the assets and base index html
+- [compojure](https://github.com/weavejester/compojure) handles routing for us

 Now we create an `index.html` in `resources/public` as our root web app container with the following content: